lukejagodzinski/meteor-astronomy-docs/docs/simple_validators.md

 {{#template name="SimpleValidators"}}
 The `jagi:astronomy-simple-validators` package is an extension of the core validation package [`jagi:astronomy-validators`](https://atmospherejs.com/jagi/astronomy-validators).
 The 'jagi:astronomy-validators' package uses functional validators which are fast and powerful.
-However, they require a little bit more code to be written.
+However, they require a little bit more code for implementation.
 There are situations where you can sacrifice all the benefits of functional validators for more concise string validators that come with the `jagi:astronomy-simple-validators` package.

 To use the simple validators package you don't have to add the core `jagi:astronomy-validators` package.
 It's a dependency for the simple validators package and it will be added automatically.